-Think about it, knowing how long you will be in a country/city will greatly help you plan your budget.
-There is a big different between staying a few days in Paris or staying a week.
+Think about it, how long you will be in a country/city will affect your budget.
+There is a big difference between staying a few days in Paris or staying a week (and if you’re staying in Paris, be sure to get my Paris guidebook to help you navigate the city!).
 The longer you stay the more money you will need.
-There is no right answer as to how long you need to stay in your destination, but you have to figure that out and plan the things you want to see in the time frame you can see them.
+There is no set time you should stay at your destination.
+You have to figure out what you want to see and how long that will take.

-If you stay for longer that will give you more options as to what you can do, but can you afford it?
-You need to figure that out before you book your hotel and airfare.
-You have to think about the exchange rate (if that applies to your travels), how much things cost in your destination, and how you will get around the city to see everything you want to see.
+If you stay longer that will give you more options as to what you can do, but can you afford it?
+Figure that out before you book your hotel and airfare.
+For instance, if you want to go to Jamaica and stay in a fancy resort like this one that Tomiko from Passports and Grub discusses, you have to think about the exchange rate (if that applies to your travels), how much things cost in your destination, and how you will get around the city to see everything you want to see.

 Airfare is something you can’t get around paying, it’s one of those fixed expenses in travel.
 I’m a big advocate of waiting for glitch fares or error fares to travel because you can travel for a substantially lower price.

 If you can wait for one of these fares you will have more money to spend in your destination but if you choose to book your tickets without waiting for a sale, it wouldn’t make sense to plan everything else out and then wait until the last minute to get your airfare.